What to do if your home isn’t selling: Five top tips

 Spring and early summer are the best times to sell your house whatever the economic climate.
 Buyers will want to hurry into a new home in time for the summer sunshine and families like to get settled before the start of the school term.
 Ensure all your finances are in place so that if a buyer bites you’re ready to seal the deal quickly.
 Make yourself available at all times and retain a close relationship with your agent so that your property is always kept at the top of their list of priorities.

-One of the best ways to drum up sales interest in a crowded property market is to host an open day.
-Open days have proved highly effective for a number of our sellers who have struggled for some time to sell without compromising too much on the price.
-Make sure you liaise with your estate agent directly on an event like this.
-A professional estate agent will take the time to set up and manage the event, and will use their expertise to guide visitors around your property effectively.
+One of the best ways to drum up sales interest in a crowded property market is to host video walk-throughs.
+These can be highly effective for sellers who have struggled for some time to sell without compromising too much on the price.
+Make sure you liaise with your estate agent directly on how to conduct the walk-throughs.

 5. Choose the right estate agent